 The possibilities with LEGO are endless, and not just restricted to math.
 If fun learning is the objective, there’s nothing better than using a bona fide toy as a teaching aid.

-this superb article on the various ways educators have been using LEGO in fields other than math.
+Check out this superb article on the various ways educators have been using LEGO in fields other than math.

 From teaching language to history, science to mechanics, LEGO can do so much.
 Simple and versatile, they can teach a range of age groups, offer solutions for specific learning needs, and help children with learning disabilities or even adults learning new skills.